top of page

 Most of us could never have predicted that by the end of 2019, the relentless spread of COVID-19 would shine a terrifying, international spotlight on the need for hand washing & sanitation stations.
 As the world struggled to stop the spread of the global pandemic, hand washing for personal hygiene & convenience suddenly became a mandatory protocol & critical safety practice in all workplaces, public spaces & homes.

 As COVID concerns amplified the need for children’s hand washing at schools & daycares, I invented a shorter dual-sink unit.
 When a colleague & my boys suggested that we paint the children’s model in bright orange & add the #EveryChildMatters motto, I whole-heartedly agreed.
-This is an obvious way that the companies that purchase, rent or sponsor our orange children's units can help to raise awareness about past injustices & the on-going impacts of Residential schools while helping to to keep youngsters & future generations safer & healthier.
-We make a donation from each sale of our children’s models to the Indian Residential School Survivors Society.
+When we take this model to events, it is an obvious way that we can raise awareness about the #OrangeShirtDay campaign started by Phyllis Webstad & create a space for dialogue about Reconciliation – while helping to keep youngsters, event participants & future generations safer & healthier.

 Our Commitment to Environmental Sustainability